Astros Yuli Gurriel Mocks Asians with Racist Gesture

 Gurriel apologized and the way he did it makes it all the worse.
 He said, "I didn't mean to offend anybody in Japan.
 I have a lot of respect.
 I played in Japan.
 I was commenting to my [teammates] that I hadn't had any good luck against Japanese pitchers here in the U.S."

-Darvish called the gesture "disrespectful" but called it a teachable moment.
+Darvish called the gesture "disrespectful", but called it a teachable moment.